Scheherazade (yacht)

 Scheherazade is a motor superyacht built by Lürssen Yachts of Germany.
 With a length of 140 m (460 ft), it is currently one of the longest motor yachts in the world.

 While being built, it used the project name "Lightning".
 The exterior design was done by the designer Espen Oeino, and the interiors by the firm of Francois Zuretti.
 It entered service in June 2020.

-As of early May 2022 the yacht has been seized by Italian authorities due to its possible links to Russian President Putin and subject to sanctions relating to the Russo-Ukrainian War instigated by Putin in Ukraine.
+As of early May 2022 the yacht has been seized by Italian authorities due to its possible links to Russian President Vladimir Putin and subject to sanctions relating to the Russo-Ukrainian War.

 Engineering and construction

 The yacht has a steel hull with an aluminum superstructure.
 It was launched on 5 July 2019, and undertook sea trials the following month.
 It was delivered on 1 June 2020, departing Lemwerder for Norway.
 According to SuperYachtFan, in 2022 it has an estimated value of US$700 million.
 The New York Times reported that it appeared to be the sister ship of the 135.5 m (445 ft) Crescent, owned by Igor Sechin, a Russian oligarch and CEO of Rosneft.